freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/redux/reselect/index.md

 * Selectors are efficient.
 A selector is not recomputed unless one of its arguments changes.
 * Selectors are composable.
 They can be used as input to other selectors.

 It might sound complicated but selectors allow your app to work faster by reducing unnecessary rerendering(s).
-Normally `mapStateToProps` is called every single time any change in `store` is made. `mapStateToProps` binds store values to react.
+Normally `mapStateToProps` is called every single time any change in `store` is made.
+React-redux's "connect" function uses a  `mapStateToProps` function argument to specify which store values to pass to the connected react component as props.
 Until you use `PureComponents` it might cause component being rerendered although it's not required.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->